-CreateaSpace was originally founded as CustomFlix Labs Inc and Booksurge Inc.
+CreateSpace was originally founded as CustomFlix Labs Inc and Booksurge Inc.

 CustomFlix was a DVD On-Demand Company launched in 2002 and Booksurge was created in 2000 by a group of writers who wanted to give authors the opportunities of having their own works put into print, yet also being able to retain their content rights and sales profits.

-Amazon.com acquired both in 2005, with CustomFlix’s name being changed to CreateSpace in 2007, followed by CreateSpace and Booksurge merging in 2009.
+Amazon acquired both in 2005, with CustomFlix’s name being changed to CreateSpace in 2007, followed by CreateSpace and Booksurge merging in 2009.

-What do CreateSpace do?
+What Exactly Does CreateSpace do?

-They enable YOU, the author, to get your book into print or as an ebook in a digital format as a Kindle ebook.
+They enable you, the author, to get your book into print or as an ebook in a digital format as a Kindle ebook.